-In March of 2017, at the age of 14, Annika made her concerto debut with the FullScore Chamber Orchestra in Chicago at the Merit School of Music to play Mozart's Concerto No. 12 in A Major.
-In October of 2017, she was invited by the Tutti Chamber Orchestra to perform a concerto in the orchestra’s 19th Fine Arts Fall Festival.
-Recently, Annika was named an Illinois Young Steinway Artist, and performed her solo repertoire in her Young Steinway Artists Concert in December 2018.
+In March 2017, at the age of 14, Annika made her concerto debut with the FullScore Chamber Orchestra in Chicago at the Merit School of Music, performing Mozart's Concerto No. 12 in A. In October 2017, she was invited by the Tutti Chamber Orchestra to perform a concerto in the orchestra’s 19th Fine Arts Fall Festival.
+Annika was named an Illinois Young Steinway Artist, and performed her solo repertoire in her Young Steinway Artists Concert in December 2018.

 Annika composed her first album called A Medley of Melodies, which is dedicated to senior citizens with memory loss.
 She won a Bronze Medal in the composer category in the Global Music Awards international music competition for her album.
 She has been named an All-State Musician by the ILMEA in 2019 for one of her award-winning solo piano compositions.
 She was invited to attend and perform at the Illinois All-State Composition Festival in January 2019.
 Her latest orchestral composition, Olympus, was performed by the Sheridan Solisti Orchestra at Music Institute of Chicago in June 2019.
-More recently, in July 2020, Annika received an Honorable Mention in the Ernst Bacon American Music Performance national competition, adjudicated by The American Prize, for her original compositions.
+This past year, in July 2020, Annika received an Honorable Mention in the Ernst Bacon American Music Performance national competition, adjudicated by The American Prize, for her original compositions.
 Annika was also part of the Midwest Young Artists Conservatory as a chamber musician in a piano quintet, and made her Ravinia debut with the quintet.

 Annika is the co-founder of Music-Is-Medicine, a volunteer organization (est. 2014) that brings musicians in the community together to play for senior citizens.
 The group regularly performs music at nursing homes around the community, and enjoys sharing music with the residents to bring them joy.